w3c/wai-tutorials/source/tables/simple.html.erb.md

   - H51
 ---

-A small simple table has one header row and not more than about 5 columns.
+The content of a simple table is so descriptive on its own, that only a header row is needed to give the user an impression of the data in the table. `<th>` elements are used to markup the header cells so that they are distinguishable from the data cells.

-Use `<th>` elements to markup the header cells so that they are distinguishable from the data cells.
+If the table is larger or its content is more ambiguous, the `scope` attribute should be used to avoid confusion, see [Directional Tables](multi-directional.html);

 ## Table with header cells in the top row only
 {:.ex}

 This table of concerts has the cells in the first row marked up as `<th>` cells without any `scope` direction.
 Some screen readers will read “Date – Event – Venue” on the “Venue” cell in the table below because the direction of the `<th>` elements is ambiguous.

-This is acceptable because it is such a small table and the data itself is distinctly different in each column.
-See the first example in [large simple tables](simple-large.html) for advice on explicitly defining header directions.
+This is only acceptable because it is such a small table and the data itself is distinctly different in each column.

 {::nomarkdown}
 <%= sample_start %>